top of page

 Guest Teacher - Indian Dance

-She received a Masters degree in Art from Kanpur University and a degree in Naturopathy from Akhil Bharatiya Prakritik Chikitsa Parishad College, New Delhi, India.
+She holds a Master’s degree in Art from Kanpur University and a diploma in Naturopathy from Akhil Bharatiya Prakritik Chikitsa Parishad College in New Delhi, India.

 bottom of page